syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 //Save the stream into PDF file

 //The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Refer to the PDF/Xamarin section for respective code samples
+Refer to the PDF or Xamarin section for the respective code samples

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {